Decoding Human Behavior: Extraordinary Neuroscience Insights

 At its core, human behavior includes:

-1. Cognitive processes: How we perceive, think, reason, and make decisions.
+1. Cognitive processes: How we perceive, think, reason, and make decisions — often with far less rational oversight than we believe.

-2. Emotional responses: Our feelings and how we express them.
+2. Emotional responses: Our feelings and how we express them, which I find are frequently mislabeled by the person experiencing them.

-3. Social interactions: How we communicate and relate to others.
+3. Social interactions: How we communicate and relate to others — driven by mirror neuron systems we are rarely conscious of.

-4. Physical actions: Our observable movements and reactions.
+4. Physical actions: Our observable movements and reactions, many of which complete before conscious awareness catches up.

-5. Habits and routines: Repetitive behaviors that become automatic over time.
+5. Habits and routines: Repetitive behaviors that become automated by the basal ganglia over time.

 Comprehension of human behavior is crucial for various fields, including psychology, sociology, anthropology, and neuroscience.
-It helps us comprehend why people act the way they do, predict future actions, and develop strategies for positive change.
+Such understanding helps us grasp why people act the way they do, predict future actions, and develop strategies for meaningful behavioral change.

 Sequence of a man standing up from a crouching position